Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

     * In "where to build the binaries", enter the repo directory path with the 'build' subdirectory (example: D:/obs/build).

   * Press 'Configure' and select the generator that fits to your installed VS Version:
-Visual Studio 12 2013 or Visual Studio 14 2015 or their 64bit equivalents if you want to build the 64bit version of OBS
+Visual Studio 12 2013, Visual Studio 14 2015, or their 64bit equivalents if you want to build the 64bit version of OBS
+      * NOTE: If you need to change your dependencies from a build already configured, you will need to uncheck COPIED_DEPENDENCIES and run Configure again.

   * If you did not set up Environment Variables earlier you can now configure the DepsPath and if necessary the x264, ffmpeg and curl path in the cmake-gui.

-  * Enable the COPY_DEPENDENCIES option, then press 'Configure' again.

   * Press 'Generate' to generate Visual Studio project files in the 'build' subdirectory.

-  * Open obs-studio.sln from the 'build' subdirectory in Visual Studio, and it should run and be good to go.
-All required dependencies should be copied on compile and it should be a fully fuctional build environment.
+  * Open obs-studio.sln from the 'build' subdirectory in Visual Studio (or click the Open Project button from the cmake-gui in 3.7+), and it should run and be good to go.
+All required dependencies should be copied on compile and it should be a fully functional build environment.
 The output is built in the 'rundir/[build type]' directory of your 'build' subdirectory.

+#macOS

+###macOS Install Directions

+Pre-built macOS versions can be found here: https://github.com/jp9000/obs-studio/releases

+Simply run the installer and follow the on-screen directions to install OBS Studio.

+**NOTE**: The macOS build server is currently down and undergoing a rebuild.
+Official macOS builds are only available up until 0.16.2.
+If you require a newer version, follow the build directions below.
+There is no concrete ETA to the build server being back up and running at this time.

 ***

-###Mac OSX
+###macOS Build Directions
 * Clone the repository and **submodules**:

          git clone --recursive https://github.com/jp9000/obs-studio.git